- Position: Associate Professor in Audiology

 - Location: Worsley Building

 My background is neuroscience.
 Having obtained my PhD in neuroanatomy and neurophysiology in 2002, I chose to pursue an associated clinical path, obtaining an MSc in Audiology and the Certificate in Audiological Competence.
 I have been a lecturer in Audiology at the University of Leeds since 2007.
-My areas of focus, with regards to research and teaching, are balance disorders and assessment, neurophysiology and electrophysiological auditory and vestibular assessment techniques, and the stigmatisation and medicalisation of hearing impairment.
+My areas of focus, with regards to research and teaching, are balance disorders and assessment, and neurophysiology and electrophysiological auditory and vestibular assessment techniques.
 I am also very interested in identifying and evaluating novel approaches to the education and training of audiologists and other health professionals.
 A specific area of interest with regards to this is the use of technology and simulations in enhancing skill development and the educational experience.